 Bristol now has its own Planning Protocol which was launched in March 2011.
 This sets out the way in which developers, the local authority and the local community can work together to manage major planning applications (eg over 10 residential units).
 The document underlines the importance of early involvement with both the community and with the local planning authority.

-Bristol City Council Consultations
+Bristol City Council Planning Documents

 In the past couple of years the City Council has been consulting on a number of policies related to the future development of Bristol.
 These policies are now being finalised and published.
 CPRE has responded to a number of the consultations including: